ParticipioLabs/realities/README.md

 ## Wanna talk about it?

+To discuss and learn more about the overall concepts behind the Realities Platform, head over to our [Loomio Group](https://www.loomio.org/g/cbghMtnL/borderland-realities).

-To report a bug or suggest an improvement, create an issue right here on GitHub.
-If you want to chat to other members of the community in real-time head over to our [Gitter](https://gitter.im/realities).
+To report a bug or suggest a specific improvement or feature, create an issue right here on GitHub.

+If you want to chat to other members of the community and collaborate in real-time, head over to our [Gitter](https://gitter.im/realities).

 ## Install and run locally